 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Magna Water District's basic financial statements.
 The schedule of revenues, expenses, and changes in net position and the schedule of revenues, expenses, and changes in net position - compared with budget, listed in the table of contents, is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of revenues, expenses, and changes in net position - compared with budget are fairly stated, in all material respects, in relation to the basic financial statements as a whole.